2. Board of Directors

 Born in Florence in 1956, Lorenzo Bini Smaghi graduated from the Catholic University of Leuven with a degree in Economics in 1978, and two years later earned a Master of Arts in Economics from the University of Southern California and a degree in Political Sciences from the University of Bologna.
 In 1988 he was awarded a PhD from the University of Chicago.
 He has been Chairman of SACE S.p.A. and a member of the Board of Directors of the European Investment Bank, Finmeccanica and MTS S.p.A.
 Between June 2005 and November 2011 he was a member of the Executive Committee of the European Central Bank.
-Since 1 October 2013 he has been a non-executive director of Morgan Stanley International.
+Between October 2013 and March 2014 he was a non-executive director of Morgan Stanley International.
+Since May 2014 he has been an independent director and vice chairman of Société Générale.
+Since August 2014 he has been an independent director of Tages Holding.
 He is currently a Visiting Scholar at the Harvard Weatherhead Center for International Affairs.
-Lorenzo Bini Smaghi is also a member of the “A-List” (a group of commentators for the Financial Times) and is Chairman of the Palazzo Strozzi Foundation in Florence.
-He is President of the University of Chicago Alumni Italian Chapter.
+Lorenzo Bini Smaghi is also a member of the “A-List” (a group of commentators for the Financial Times) and is Chairman of the Palazzo Strozzi Foundation in Florence and the Italian Chapter of the Alumni of the University of Chicago.
 He was Chairman of the Board of Directors of Snam Rete Gas S.p.A. between 1 January 2012 and 26 November 2012.
 Since 15 October 2012 he has been Chairman of Snam.

-Born in Pavia in 1953, Carlo Malacarne earned a Bachelor’s Degree in Electronic Engineering and, after a brief period at Selecontrol, began his career at Snam S.p.A. in the gas transportation department.
-Subsequently, as Telecommunications and Process Systems Director, he assisted the Eni Group in meeting its objective to reorganise its telecommunications systems.
+Born in Pavia in 1953, Carlo Malacarne received a Bachelor’s Degree in Electronic Engineering, and, after a brief period at Selecontrol, he began his career at Snam S.p.A. in the gas transportation department.
+Subsequently, as Telecommunications and Process Systems Director, he assisted the Eni Group in meeting its aim of reorganising its telecommunications systems.
 In March 1998, he was appointed Constructions Manager, tasked with ensuring that investments both in Italy and abroad were executed properly.
 In July 1999 he was appointed Network Management Director for Italy.
 After the incorporation of Snam Rete Gas S.p.A., in July 2001 he was appointed General Manager of Company Operating Activities and Chairman of the Board of Directors of GNL Italia S.p.A.
 Since 26 November 2012 he has been Chairman of the Board of Directors of Snam Rete Gas S.p.A.
 In November 2013 he was appointed Chairman of Confindustria Energia.
-He has served as Chief Executive Officer of Snam since May 2006.
+He has served as CEO of Snam since May 2006.

-Born in Bologna in 1947.
-Clô is full professor of Applied Economics at the University of Bologna.
-Director in charge of Energia magazine and a member of the scientific committee for national and international inspections.
+Born in Bologna in 1947, Alberto Clô is a former full professor of Applied Economics at the University of Bologna.
+He is Director in charge of Energia magazine and a member of scientific committees for national and international magazines.
 He was Minister for Industry and Foreign Trade in the Dini government and Chairman of the EU Council of Ministers of Industry and Energy in the first half of 1996.
 He is currently an independent director of Atlantia and De Longhi.

-Born in Florence on 15 May 1952, Francesco Gori after earning a high-school diploma from a Classical Lyceum in Italy graduated in Economics and Commerce with the highest grade and honours from the University of Florence.
-He joined Pirelli in 1978, where, after gaining a range of experience in Italy and abroad, he was appointed Managing Director of the Pneumatics division in 2001, CEO of Pirelli Tyre in 2006 and, in 2009, Managing Director of Pirelli & C. From 2006 to 2011, for two consecutive terms, he was elected Chairman of ETRMA, the European Tyre & Rubber Manufacturers’ Association.
+Born in Florence in 1952.
+After earning a high-school diploma from a liceo classico in Italy, he graduated in Economics and Commerce with the highest grade and honours from the University of Florence.
+He joined Pirelli in 1978, where, after gaining a range of experience in Italy and abroad, he was appointed Managing Director of the Pneumatics division in 2001, CEO of Pirelli Tyre in 2006 and, in 2009, also Managing Director of Pirelli & C. From 2006 to 2011, for two consecutive terms, he was elected Chairman of ETRMA, the European Tyre & Rubber Manufacturers’ Association.
 In 2012, he decided to leave the Pirelli group.

-Born in Varazze (SV) in 1963, Elisabetta Oliveri graduated cum laude from the University of Genoa with a degree in Electronic Engineering.
+Born in Varazze (SV) in 1963, Elisabetta Oliveri graduated with honours from the University of Genoa with a degree in Electronic Engineering.
 She has held senior positions at a number of multinational companies.
 She was initially General Manager and then CEO of Sirti S.p.A.
-She is currently CEO and General Manager of Gruppo Fabbri Vignola S.p.A. and a member of the Board of Directors of ATM S.p.A, Gruppo L’Espresso S.p.A. and Eutelsat S.A.
+She is currently CEO and Managing Director of Gruppo Fabbri Vignola S.p.A. and a member of the Board of Directors of ATM S.p.A, Gruppo L’Espresso S.p.A., Eutelsat S.A., Banca Farmafactoring S.p.A. and Monzino 1750 S.p.A.
 She is also the Chairman and founder of the Furio Solinas Onlus Foundation.
 She is a Knight of the Italian Republic.

-Born in Morbegno (SO) in 1945, Pia Saraceno earned a degree in Economics from Bocconi, before undertaking a Master’s in Development Economics at Cambridge University (UK).
-After a period spent working at Montedison, she joined IRS in 1976 and became director in 1980, taking over as chairman from 1998 to 2000.
+Born in Morbegno (SO) in 1945, Pia Saraceno earned a degree in Economics from the Bocconi University before undertaking a Master’s in Development Economics at Cambridge University (UK).
+After a period spent working at Montedison, she joined IRS in 1976 and became a director in 1980, taking over as Chairman from 1998 to 2000.
 She was CEO of REF from 2000 to 2011 and now serves as the Chairman of REF-E, following its establishment in 2012.
 She has also carried out research on macroeconomic analysis and sponsored and advised on research into federalism and industry.
-In 1999, she set up Osservatorio Energia and began to promote further research into the liberalisation of the energy sector and environmental issues, which in recent years have become her major areas of interest.
-She also has an academic career: since 2011 she has taught Energy Economics and the Management of Environmental Assets on the Master’s course in Economics & Management run by the Catholic University of Milan.
+In 1999 Saraceno set up Osservatorio Energia and began to promote further research into the liberalisation of the energy sector and environmental issues, which in recent years have become her major areas of interest.
+Saraceno also has an academic career: since 2011 she has taught Energy Economics and the Management of Environmental Assets on the Master’s course in Economics & Management run by the Catholic University of Milan.